NetSparkleUpdater/NetSparkle/README.md

 This is a fork of NetSparkle, which has been forked by various people at various times.
 As of 2016-09-11, this is the "latest" fork.
 I, Deadpikle, am not actively working on or maintaining this repo outside of issues I experience using it for work, but I welcome any and all bug reports, pull requests, and other feature changes.
 In other words, I'm happy to help maintain the code so we don't have a million forks floating around.

 I highly recommend checking out https://github.com/Squirrel/Squirrel.Windows, which is a more Chrome-like software updater.
 That repo is actively maintained.
+You could also check out WinSparkle at https://github.com/vslavik/winsparkle, but there isn't a merged .NET binding yet.

 Some things TODO if you want to help: